Boljoon Church: Blockhouse

 Also called the fortress or Dakong Balay (Big House), the quadrangular blockhouse was first built by Father Julian Bermejo when he came to Boljoon in 1808.
 The 120 × 80 m blockhouse served as an artillery store and as the main fortress in the church complex.
 It is a two-story structure with a tile-covered parapet, built of coral stone with a tiled roof.
 Today it serves as a bell tower.

 Cemetery

 The first burials in Boljoon's cemetery probably occurred in the 1760s.
 It was closed when a public cemetery was opened.
 Its gates might have been built in the 1700s, or in 1783 when the present church was constructed.
 Consisting of coral stones, the cemetery has a symmetrical stone arch gateway with a three-layer pediment, finials on both sides of the two-lower layers and a stone relief of a human skeleton on top.
 The walls are also adorned with a relief of a human skull and bones.

 Ilihan Watchtower ruins

 A former square watchtower made out of coral stone stands on the Bohol coast.
 It is said to have been constructed by Father Bermejo as part of the church's massive fortification efforts.

+The statue of Patrocinio de María

+The devotion to Patrocinio de Maria Santísima began in 1599, when the Augustinians established a chapel in Nabulho, that would later be known as Boljoon, dedicated to the Patronage of Mary, Most Holy.
+The image of the Blessed Virgin Mary was brought to the town by Fray Bartolomé de García from Spain.
+For their part, the people learned the associated prayers and devotions.
+The chapel was elevated to the status of parish on October 31, 1690, by Father Francisco de Zamora, Provincial of the Augustinians, as a result of the growing Christian population.
+The decision was implemented upon the appointment of Father Nicolás de la Cuadra as its first parish priest on April 5, 1692.
+The image of Nuestra Señora del Patrocinio de Boljoon is a de tallado image of the Madonna and Child, with a wooden body and a beautifully carved heads and hands.
+The image is often dressed in white and blue vestments, and a gold veil.

+The image was given an episcopal coronation on November 14, 2020, and in 2022, the image was granted a pontifical decree of Canonical coronation.
+The Canonical coronation rites took place on April 23, 2022, in line with concluding ceremonies celebrating 500 Years of Christianity in the Philippines.